oldreposcrapyard/DziennikLoginOld/README.md

 DziennikLogin
 =============

-A simple app to directly access e-dzienik grades.
+A simple app to directly access e-dziennik grades.
 (EKOS)